 - "apply requested configuration" the gNB-CU-UP shall make use of an available appropriate Shared NG-U Termination if the radio bearer configuration of the Shared NG-U Termination, is the same as the one requested by the gNB-CU-CP, otherwise allocate separate resources as requested by the gNB-CU-CP and indicate in the BC BEARER CONTEXT SETUP RESPONSE message within the Available BC MRB Configuration IE in the BC Bearer Context To Setup Response IE the radio bearer configuration of the Shared NG-U Termination.

 - "apply available configuration if same as requested" the gNB-CU-UP shall make use of an available appropriate Shared NG-U Termination only if the radio bearer configuration of the Shared NG-U Termination is the same as the one requested by the gNB-CU-CP and reply with BC BEARER CONTEXT SETUP RESPONSE message.

+If the Associated Session ID IE and Associated MBS Area Session ID IE are contained in the BC BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall, if supported, take this information into account to determine whether MBS session resource sharing is possible.